 What do I need to bring?

-Please download these guidelines to help you decide what to bring to university.
+Please download these guidelines to help you decide What to take to University- Checklist.

 What should I leave at home?